MatoKamenicky/fin-news-sentiment/README.md

 # Financial News Sentiment Analysis

-A **Python** project for scraping financial news, performing sentiment analysis, storing results in a database, and visualizing insights via a web app.
+A **Python project** for scraping financial news, performing sentiment analysis, storing results in a Supabase database, and visualizing insights through a web app.

-This tool is designed to help you gain deeper insights into the financial world and make more informed investing and financial decisions.
+The system automatically collects fresh financial news every **6 hours**, analyzes the sentiment of each article, and stores the results in a structured database.
+Visualization tools then provide clear insights into market trends, helping users make more informed investment and financial decisions.

+Automated scraping and scheduled updates are powered by **GitHub Actions**, ensuring the pipeline runs seamlessly without manual intervention.

 ---